jadenseangmany/cse-15l-lab-reports/lablog5.md

 ArrayTests.java         ListExamples.class      test.sh
 FileExample.class       ListExamples.java
 ```
-### Contents of each file before fixing the bug (I'm just gonna take the files that were edited, and were the bug lied in):
+### Contents of each file before fixing the bug (I'm just gonna take the files that were edited, and where the bug lied in):

 `ListExamples.java`:
 ```